The Greenland Shark Is The World’s Longest-Living Vertebrate – And It Lives A Crazy-Long Time

 Despite rumors to the contrary, the oldest living Greenland sharks are probably not 500 years old.

-But, it turns out, the number isn’t actually that far off.
+But, it turns out, the number isn’t actually that far off, but figuring out the exact age of one of these deep-sea creatures is difficult.

-According to Live Science, in sharks like Great Whites, scientists can use the hard vertebrae to calculate the shark’s age.
+According to Live Science, in sharks like Great Whites, scientists can use the hard vertebrae to figure out the shark’s age, counting them like tree rings.
 However, unlike most sharks, the Greenland shark is “soft” – its vertebrae don’t harden as much as others.
 So, scientists had to come up with a new method.

 Greenland Shark Eyes